davidnunez/literacytablets/mos_tinkerbook_study/instructions.md

 ### To Parent

 - Do you have any suggestions for us to improve this tablet experience?
-- Do you have any questions you have about our research and future goals.
+- Do you have any questions about our research and future goals?

 ------

 ### Final

-Be sure to thank both the parent and child.
+- Be sure to thank both the parent and child.

-**Don't forget to give child a sticker!**
+- **Don’t forget to give child a sticker!**

-Plug tablet back into charger if needed.)
+- Plug tablet back into charger if needed.
+- Bring back tablet and camera to Media Lab and give to David for processing ( dnunez@media.mit.edu )